telerik/winforms-docs/controls/richtexteditor/features/hyperlink.md

 When a hyperlink is clicked, the __HyperlinkClicked__ event of __RadRichTextEditor__ is fired.
 The sender of the event is the document element, which you have clicked, e.g. a **Span**, an **Image**, **InlineUIContainer**, etc. The __HyperlinkClickedEventArgs__ provide the possibility either to cancel or replace the navigation action.
 This is helpful when you need to validate the clicked hyperlink and prevent it from navigating to an unsecure address or from starting a local process.

-With the 2024 Q4 release, the default navigation behavior of the hyperlinks is to automatically open only valid and trusted addresses.
+With the 2024 Q3 (2024.3.924), the default navigation behavior of the hyperlinks is to automatically open only valid and trusted addresses.
 The hyperlink navigation can be cancelled by either setting the __Handled__ property of the HyperlinkClickedEventArgs to _true_ or __IsTrustedUrl__ to _false_.

 Here is an example of using the HyperlinkClicked event prompting that the clicked hyperlink might be unsafe and allows to cancel the navigation process upon receiving the end user confirmation: